sliechocki/Assignment-GetandCleaningData/Readme.md

 run_analysis.R is the script devided in 12 steps to perform the preprocessing of the "Human Activity Recognition Using Smartphones Dataset".

-tidydata.csv is the cleaned data obtained after running the script described in this project.
+tidydata.csv/tidydata.txt is the cleaned data obtained after running the script described in this project.